 I’m proud of where I’m from, definitely.
 On our estate in Stockwell, it started out as ‘No Ball Games’ until they had enough of us bringing the balls out, and they built a cage for football, which was pretty good.

 It’s all-action football because the ball never goes out of play.”

 Clyne was spotted in that cage by Steadman Scott, who runs the Afewee Academy in Brixton.

 Mr Steadman Steadman Scott was born in St. James, Jamaica, in 1956.
-He moved to the UK aged 10 and has settled in Brixton all his life.
+He moved to the UK aged ten and has settled in Brixton all his life.

-Owing to his natural talent and after much talks between Mr Steadman and Nathaniel Clyne’s parents, Afewee Academy which is well known for helping young athletes realise their dreams of becoming professional accepted Nathaniel Clyne.
+Owing to his natural talent and after much talk between Mr Steadman and Nathaniel Clyne’s parents, Afewee Academy, which is well known for helping young athletes realise their dreams of becoming professionals, accepted Nathaniel Clyne.

 At Afewee academy, Clyne started out as a striker and then became a winger.
 He always wanted the ball and was fond of dropping back to get it.

 Mr Steadmann Scott, his mentor, later sent Clyne to Arsenal for a trial at the age of 10, telling him to seize this big chance.
 Everything went successfully for Clyne.